Arnold Suew

-Arnold Suew (born 12 September 1991) is a German footballer who plays as a winger or striker for Thai League 2 club Chiangmai United.
+Arnold Suew (born 12 September 1991) is a German footballer who plays as a winger or striker for Thai League 2 club Pattaya United.

 Early life

 Suew practiced karate as a child.
 He is of Kazakhstani descent.

 Career

 In 2021, Suew signed for Thai side Udon Thani FC.
 He was the club's top scorer during the 2022–23 season with 11 goals.
 In 2023, he signed for Lebanese side Safa.
 He helped the club achieve qualification for the play-offs.

 Style of play

 Suew mainly operates as a winger.
 He can also operate as a striker.

 Personal life

 Suew was born in 1991.
 He is a native of Lübeck, Germany.